codetalkio/codethoughts.io/posts/2023-10-07-the-stack-part-2.md

     - `deployment.ts`: Our "executable" that CDK run run (defined in `cdk.json`)
     - `helpers.ts`: Helper functions to make our CDK code more readable and safe to run
   - `lib/`: The actual logic of our CDK stacks
-    - `base/`: Our base layer containing all the resources that are shared across all stacks
+    - `cloud/`: Our 'Cloud' layer containing all the resources that are shared across all stacks
-      - `stack.ts`: Gathers all of our base stacks into one stack
+      - `stack.ts`: Gathers all of our 'Cloud' stacks into one stack
       - `domain.ts`: Sets up our Hosted Zone and ACM certificates

 This might seem like overkill right now, but will benefit us quite quickly as we start adding more stacks to our project.